jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 ---

-"QPSK" stands for *Quadrature Phase Shift Keying*.
-It's a digital modulation technique, that encodes information into a high frequency carrier signal introducing phase shifts of $45^\circ$, $135^\circ$, $225^\circ$, or $315^\circ$ at specific times.
-Each phase shift is called a *symbol* and for QPSK, a symbol is represented by 2 bits.
+*Quadrature Phase Shift Keying*, or QPSK for short, is a digital modulation technique that encodes information in a high frequency carrier signal by introducing phase shifts of $45^\circ$, $135^\circ$, $225^\circ$, or $315^\circ$ at a specified *symbol rate*.
+Each phase shift is called a *symbol*.
+For QPSK, a symbol is represented by 2 bits.
 Higher order Quadrature Amplitude Modulation (QAM) schemes use more bits per symbol.

 Phase shift keying (PSK) is the discrete time version of analog phase modulation.
 Analog modulation predates the invention of integrated circuits, even transistors.
-They're built out of discrete circuit elements and as a result, tend to be simpler and consume less power than their digital counterparts.
+Analog modulators are built out of discrete components and tend to be simpler and consume less power than their digital counterparts.
 However, digital modulators are programmed with processors, making them far more flexible and precise.

 ## Derivation